khueue/prolongo/README.md

    using GCC and Clang)
  * MongoDB (tested on Mac OS X using MongoDB 2.2.0)

+## License

+Licensed under the MIT license which can be found in the file `LICENSE` in the project root.

 ## Coding Guidelines

  * Use empty imports (use_module(mymodule, [])) in order to not